Eagle in Florida

 Responsible Wildlife Viewing and Ethical Practices

-We all love nature and the eagles of Florida.
+We all love nature and the bald eagles in Florida.
 We must watch them while keeping them safe.
 When we visit their homes, we must follow rules that help protect them and lessen our impact.

 First, we should keep a safe distance from eagles and other animals.
 Getting too close can mess with their lives and stress them out.
 For birds on the beach, keep at least 25 yards away.
 When taking pictures, use a long lens of 500mm or more to stay back.